-Could switched reluctance motors be "the LEDs of Motors"?
+Are switched reluctance motors the "LEDs of Motors"?

-The results of our study will be available later this year.
-Until then, read more about our research in emerging technologies here, or find more information about the SRM Field Evaluation on the ComEd Emerging Technologies website.
+Find more information about the SRM Field Evaluation on the ComEd Emerging Technologies website.